cloudControl/documentation/Guides/Third-Party Buildpacks/Go Revel.md

 The [Revel buildpack] handles the Revel dependencies automatically.

 ### Process Type Definition
-cloudControl uses a [Procfile] to know how to start the app's processes.
+dotCloud uses a [Procfile] to know how to start the app's processes.
 The example app provides a Procfile.
 It runs the revel app in production mode and listens on the port specified by the `$PORT` environment variable.

 ~~~
 web: revel run github.com/cloudControl/go-revel-example-app prod $PORT